Liposuction vs Tummy Tuck (Abdominoplasty) For a Flatter Stomach

 What to Expect as Results?

-Liposuction is a method for permanent fat removal from the targeted side.
+Liposuction is a method for permanent fat removal from the targeted area.
 However, significant weight gain or subsequent pregnancy after liposuction can diminish the results.

-A tummy tuck can restore the abdomen’s contour by removing excess fat and skin by bringing the rectus abdominis back together.
-Tummy tuck results are usually permanent.
-Same as liposuction, significant fluctuations in weight and subsequent pregnancy can diminish the results.
+A tummy tuck (abdominoplasty) can change the abdomen’s shape by removing excess fat and skin by bringing the rectus abdominis back together.
+Tummy tuck (abdominoplasty) results are generally considered permanent.
+Similar to liposuction, significant fluctuations in weight and subsequent pregnancy can change the results.

 What Are the Benefits?